vearch/vearch/engine/sdk/python/docs/APIPythonSDK.md

           }
       }
       ```
-- properties : define what field are in the table.
+- GammaFieldInfo: Scalar field params

+    - name: field name.
     - type : There are five types (that is, the value of type) supported by the
-  field defined by the table space structure: string, int, integer, float, double .
+      field defined by the table space structure: string, int, long, float, double.
-- index : When it is True, numerical field filtering is supported , default `False`.
+    - is_index : When it is True, numerical field filtering is supported , default `False`.

-- Vector field params
+- GammaVectorInfo: Vector field params
     - dimension: feature dimension, should be integer
     - type: "VECTOR" represents vector field
     - store_type : "Mmap", "MemoryOnly" and "RocksDB", default "Mmap".
 HNSW only supports MemoryOnly.
 FLAT only supports MemoryOnly.
 IVFFLAT only supports RocksDB.